Coronavirus (COVID-19) Updates

-As of May 28, Leader Dog has been cleared to resume full operations.
-With safety in mind, we are implementing a phased Return to Work plan to bring people back to our campus.
+As of May 28, Leader Dog was cleared to resume full operations.
+With safety in mind, our phased Return to Work plan has brought some people back to our campus while others continue to work from home.
 We will provide more updates on our plans as information becomes available.
 Please know that the health and well-being of every foot (and paw!) on campus remains our top priority.

 According to the CDC, there is no evidence at present that companion animals/pets such as dogs or cats are a significant factor in spreading the new coronavirus.